College Board's Scholarship Search

 AUBURN COMMUNITY SCHOLARSHIPS APPLICATION

-By completing this one application, seniors can be considered for one or more of the 260+ scholarships good for technical, two-year, and four-year colleges!
+By completing this one application, seniors can be considered for many scholarships good for technical, two-year, and four-year colleges!
 A link to the application appears here during the open window, typically November into March.
+Please download/make a copy for your use.

 A completed application can be sent as an email attachment to Ms. Lutton at JLUTTON@auburn.wednet.edu.
-Letters of recommendation are now optional.
-They can be included as email attachments as well if you opt to include them.
 Students who need assistance with the application should contact the College & Career Counselor from their school well in advance of the due date:

-- Auburn Senior High School – Mr. Morrow email@example.com
+- Auburn High School – Ms. Marshall email@example.com

-- Auburn Riverside High School – Mr. Mead SMEAD@auburn.wednet.edu
+- Auburn Riverside High School – Mrs. Williams firstname.lastname@example.org

-- Auburn Mountainview High School – Ms. Glenisky firstname.lastname@example.org
+- Auburn Mountainview High School – Mrs. Ainsworth email@example.com

 - West Auburn High School – Ms. Veazey firstname.lastname@example.org